robvet/dapr-workshop/Assignment02/step-by-step.md

    > The `Dapr.AspNetCore` package contains the `DaprClient` class used to directly invoke the Dapr API as well as additional integrations with ASP.NET Core.
 Because the services are all ASP.NET Core web APIs, we'll use this package throughout the workshop.

-Now you'll change the code to use the Dapr SDK `HttpClient` integration to call the VehicleRegistrationService.
-The `HttpClient` integration allows you to keep using the regular `HttpClient` to make service calls, while the SDK ensures that calls are routed through the Dapr sidecar.
+Now you'll change the code in FineCollection to use the Dapr SDK `HttpClient` integration to call the VehicleRegistrationService.
+The `HttpClient` integration allows you to use the .NET Core `HttpClient` object to make service calls, while the SDK ensures that calls are routed through the Dapr sidecar.

 1. Open the file `src/FineCollectionService/Startup.cs` in VS Code.